 When receiving the Hepatitis E vaccine, the following points should be noted:

 The Hepatitis E vaccine has minimal interactions with other vaccines or medications.
 However, some immunosuppressants may affect vaccine efficacy.
-Therefore, all current medications should be disclosed to the healthcare provider before vaccination.
+Therefore, all medications being used should be disclosed to the healthcare provider prior to vaccination.

 Multiple clinical trials have demonstrated the significant efficacy of the Hepatitis E vaccine in disease prevention.
 For example, in a large randomized controlled trial, the infection rate in the vaccinated group was approximately 95% lower than in the control group.

-The Hepatitis E vaccine works by stimulating the immune system to produce antibodies against the virus, effectively preventing infection.
-Studies show that about 90% of vaccinated individuals develop sufficient antibodies to resist the virus, making the Hepatitis E vaccine one of the most effective means of prevention.
+The Hepatitis E vaccine works by stimulating the human immune system to produce antibodies against the virus, effectively preventing infection.
+Studies show that about 90% of vaccinated individuals develop sufficient antibodies to resist the virus, making the Hepatitis E vaccine one of the most effective ways to prevent infection with this virus.

 What side effects may occur after receiving the Hepatitis E vaccine?Most recipients experience only mild side effects, such as redness, pain, or swelling at the injection site.
-A few may experience fatigue, headache, or mild fever, which usually resolve within a few days.
-Severe allergic reactions require immediate medical attention.
+A small number may experience fatigue, headache, or mild fever, which usually resolve within a few days.
+In case of severe allergic reactions, immediate medical attention is recommended.

 What is the vaccination schedule for the Hepatitis E vaccine?The Hepatitis E vaccine typically requires two injections spaced about 6 months apart.
 This interval helps ensure the immune system produces a durable antibody response, providing long-term protection.
-The procedure is simple, with healthcare personnel injecting the vaccine into the upper arm muscle, usually taking only a few minutes.
+The vaccination process is simple, with healthcare providers injecting the vaccine into the deltoid muscle, usually taking only a few minutes.

 How can I effectively manage potential side effects after receiving the Hepatitis E vaccine?If mild side effects occur, such as discomfort at the injection site, applying a cold compress can help alleviate symptoms.
-Rest and hydration can help with fatigue and headache.
-For fever, taking antipyretic medication is advised, but consult a doctor first.
-Seek medical help immediately if any severe discomfort occurs.
+Rest and hydration can help reduce fatigue and headache.
+If fever occurs, taking antipyretic medication is advised, but consult a doctor first.
+Seek medical help immediately if any severe adverse reactions occur.

 What are the effects of the Hepatitis E vaccine on pregnant and breastfeeding women?Current research indicates that the Hepatitis E vaccine is safe for use during pregnancy and breastfeeding.
-However, it is still recommended that pregnant and breastfeeding women consult a healthcare provider before vaccination to assess individual risks and benefits.
+However, pregnant and breastfeeding women are advised to consult a healthcare provider before vaccination to assess individual risks and benefits.
 The healthcare provider will decide whether to proceed based on individual circumstances.